santarini/historical-price-statistics/README.md

 # Description

+<a href="https://github.com/santarini/pandas-datareader/blob/master/getSP500TickersCSV.py">getSP500TickersCSV.py</a> is a Python script that use Beautiful Soup to scrape S & P 500 Tickers from <a href="https://en.wikipedia.org/wiki/List_of_S%26P_500_companies">Wikipedia</a> and then creates a CSV of those tickers.

 <a href="https://github.com/santarini/pandas-datareader/blob/master/historicalPrices.py">historicalPrices.py</a> is a Python script that pulls historical prices of companies from a specified period using <a href="https://pandas-datareader.readthedocs.io/en/latest/">Pandas Data Reader</a> and puts them into indvidual CSVs.

 <a href="https://github.com/santarini/pandas-datareader/blob/master/Alpha.bas">Alpha.bas</a> is a Visual Basic script that populates a spreadsheet with the all the resulting CSVs, scrubs and resamples the data, and then cacluates descriptive statistics for each.